ka-fuachie/parse-lib/README.md

 > [!CAUTION]
 > Parsers should not be created directly as instances of this class, the api is subject to change
+> Also, some considerations for creating custom parsers are not documented yet

 #### Instance methods